Models¶

 What is a model¶

-A model in Saffier is a python class with attributes that represents a database table.
+A model in Saffier is a Python class whose declared fields describe a database table and whose instances represent rows from that table.

 Declaring models¶